jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 - his own interest is connected with society's prosperity, and
 - the happiness, and perhaps his existence, depends on its preservation.

-Therefore, man abhors whatever can destroy society. <!-- He is willing to do anything to hinder it.
-Injustice necessarily tends to destroy society. --> Every appearance of injustice, therefore, alarms him and so he runs to stop the progress of injustice. <!-- If allowed to go on, it would quickly end everything that is dear to him. --> If he cannot restrain it gently then he must beat it down by force. <!-- At any rate, he must stop its further progress. --> Hence they say:
+Therefore, man abhors whatever can destroy society.

+Every appearance of injustice, therefore, alarms him and so he runs to stop the progress of injustice. <!-- If allowed to go on, it would quickly end everything that is dear to him. --> If he cannot restrain it gently then he must beat it down by force.

+Hence they say:

 {{< q >}}
 Man approves of law enforcement, even the capital punishment of its violators.
 The disturber of the public peace is hereby removed out of the world.
 Others are terrified by his fate from imitating his example.